Rear-end collision in the road highway

 • Avoid posting anything online about your accident or post-accident activities.

-• Keep all receipts, bills, and invoices of medical expenses and property repairs or replacement.
+• Keep all receipts, bills, and invoices of medical expenses and property repairs or replacements.

 • Keep a pain or wellness journal (either oral or written).